elixir-lang/elixir/lib/elixir/pages/getting-started/module-attributes.md

 > #### Attributes as constants {: .warning}
 >
-> You may want to use module attributes as constants.
-However, most times, functions themselves are better suited for this role.
+> You may want to use module attributes as constants for plain data types.
+However, functions themselves are sufficient for this role.
 For example, instead of defining:
 >
 > ```elixir
 > @hours_in_a_day 24